ZakaryZ/github-page-draft/_pages/home_splash.md

   Welcome to Yijuan Zhi's blog! <br>
   <small> In May 2020, I graduated from University of Massachusetts, Amherst with a bachelor degree in Computer Science and a minor degree in Mathematics.
 I will be joining Antra as a SDE in Sep 2020. </small>
 intro:
-  - excerpt: 'This blog is where I share the notes I am taking or took.
-Including technical stuff learning, leetcode notes and commands learning. `progress = learning` '
+  - excerpt: This blog is where I share the notes I am taking or took.
+Including technical stuff learning, leetcode notes and commands learning. <br> `progress = learning`
 feature_row:
   - image_path: /images/technical_main2.png
     alt: "Technical Notes"